With my gratitude to BellatorDei for the graphic.

 The sceptic … must first appreciate that the Thing [Italics mine] is what it is; an organism endowed with a life, having a character and savour of its own: a personality, and above all, a personality undoubtedly and wholly One.

-I suppose that one of my gravest concerns is not simply that the Church is becoming ever weakened in the West – but that the nature, the true nature, of the Church is barely even understood in our post-Christian society.
+Among my gravest concerns is not simply that the Church becomes ever weakened in the West – but that the nature, the true nature, of the Church is barely even understood in our post-Christian society.

 I say ‘post-Christian’, but perhaps it would be better to say post-Protestant.